borumv/obsidian-vault/KW/KB/English/OK English.md

 > Once I got a book about Harry Potter.
 And I definitly remember that I dreamt of having a meal of Hogwarts.
 They had so long old-fashioned table in main hall.
 Do you remember the treats that they had there?
 Even now I still want to have Christmas dinner in the Hogwarts

 ## 18. Used to
+>What did you use to read whe you were a child?
+>Severals years ago I used to jugging a lot.
+I need to jugging again
+>Three years ago I didn't use to know English as good as I know it now
+>Hi there!
+Did you use to do thing you wish you had never done
+>My friend used to play piano.
+He played wery well but he had used to study such a long time while he developed syndriom ... both wirsts.
+He had to music.
+Moreover, he had been survived of hurt, numbness and tinting his hands for quite a long time.
+No he is doing well right now because he didn't give up his life.
+Instead of being a good concert pianist, he is a god magical now.
+>Life can be a hard nut, so let's be nutcrackers.